SvanBoxel/add-vscode-extension-action/README.md

 # Add File to Repositories Action

-This GitHub Action creates a pull request adding a specified file to selected repositories in an organization.
-It also adds recommended extensions to the `.vscode/extensions.json` file in each repository.
+This GitHub Action creates a pull request adding recommended extensions to the `.vscode/extensions.json` file in each repository.

 ## Inputs